jschrier/blog/_posts/2023-07-08-Imaginary-Syllabi:-Athanasius-Kircher-and-Generative-AI.md

 - Riff on the idea of [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) used in ML and Kircher's [Polygraphia Nova](https://en.wikipedia.org/wiki/Polygraphia_Nova).  c.f.
 Eco's [The Search for the Perfect Langauge](https://amzn.to/43f3UIX)
 - Kircher's [Organum Mathematicum](https://gate.unigre.it/mediawiki/index.php/Athanasius_Kircher’s_Organum_mathematicum._On_the_Evolutionary_Improbability_of_an_Information_Processing_Innovation) was a type of proto-computer, with a human-machine interface for creativity.
 A great starting point for an interdisciplinary course.
 - The [cat organ](https://en.wikipedia.org/wiki/Cat_organ) would be an excellent addition to a [cat cafe]({{ site.baseurl }}{% post_url 2023-06-27-Great-ideas-from-Korea %})
+- [Arca Musarithmica](https://www.arca1650.info/about.html) super cool website implementing Kircher's automatic music compositional theme

 # Footnotes

 [^1]: Any resemblance to the author of this blog is purely coincidental.
-[^2]: Not completely spontaneous:  I'm on a committee about the university's response to generative AI, and also we were discussing ChatGPT and education at dinner the night before.
+[^2]: Not completely spontaneous:  I'm on a [committee about the university's response to generative AI](https://www.fordham.edu/media/home/departments-centers-and-offices/office-of-the-provost/pdfs/AI-Visioning-Committee-Recommendations.pdf), and also we were discussing ChatGPT and education at dinner the night before.